Craven Park, Hull: History

 Construction work on the new £8.2 million mixed facilities North Stand began in 2012 following the removal of the temporary Wentworth Golf Club stand.
 The new stand was initially projected to be completed halfway through the 2013 season with the opening match set to be a Hull FC derby, however disputes between the club, Hull City Council and construction managers NPS saw the opening delayed to 2014.
 The disputes saw the North Stand cladded in sky blue rather than red as originally planned and club director Neil Hudgell fearing the stand would become a "glorified office block".
-Following its opening, the new North Stand would be named the 'Colin Hutton North Stand' as a tribute to the former Hull KR coach and the Great Britain national rugby league team coach.
+Following its opening, the new North Stand was named the 'Colin Hutton North Stand' as a tribute to the former Hull KR coach and the Great Britain national rugby league team coach.

 A new attendance record was set at Craven Park in 2018, beating the previous record of 11,181 in the season opener against the Leeds Rhinos in 2015.
 12,090 spectators attended the stadium to watch cross city rivals Hull FC defeat Hull Kingston Rovers in a Good Friday derby.

 A floodlight collapse in November 2018 saw Hull Kingston Rovers declare a 'major incident' and relocate players and staff to the University of Hull for off-season training.
-One pre-season match in 2019 was relocated and the club would return to Craven Park in late January using a temporary floodlight.
+One pre-season match in 2019 was relocated and the club returned to Craven Park in late January using a temporary floodlight.

 The COVID-19 pandemic saw all Super League teams play behind closed doors at two neutral venues for a majority of the 2020 season and two rounds of the 2021 season, with only a handful of matches being played with no fans at Craven Park in 2021.
-When crowds returned to season ticket holders only in May 2021, initial restrictions on crowd capacity would see the club erect a temporary seated stand over the disused South Stand, allowing a socially-distanced capacity of 6,000.
-The temporary stand would be removed following the lifting of social distancing restrictions and replaced with a food and entertainment area on the site named 'Craven Streat', inspired by the fan park of Canadian Super League expansion team Toronto Wolfpack's Lamport Stadium and American football tailgate parties.
-The name references the Craven Street Football Ground, the site of Hull Kingston Rovers' first rugby league matches.
+When crowds returned to season ticket holders only in May 2021, initial restrictions on crowd capacity saw the club erect a temporary seated stand over the disused South Stand, allowing a socially-distanced capacity of 6,000.
+The temporary stand was removed following the lifting of social distancing restrictions and replaced with a food and entertainment area on the site named 'Craven Streat'; another 1,000-seat temporary stand was erected in September 2024 due to very high ticket demand ahead of Hull KR's last regular match of the 2024 Super League season, and will be reinstated again in August 2025 due to consecutive home sellouts during the 2025 Super League season.